TS3Tools/TS3UpdateScript/docs/BEST_PRACTICES_ANALYZER.md

 Type | Needs to be fixed | Examples
 :------------- | :------------- | :-------------
-Warning | No | You should disable the login for the user Suggestion / Recommendation | Yes | Do not run the software as root
+Warning | No | You should disable the login for the user Suggestion / Recommendation | Yes | Do not run the TeamSpeak 3 server as root

 ## Why should you have this feature?